How do I write a great character or support letter?

 Writing a Persuasive Character Letter or Sentencing Recommendation

-A great character letter for sentencing is often beneficial when someone faces sentencing for a misdemeanor or felony offense.
-Letters from people who know or work with the defendant can carry substantial weight with the judge determining the sentence.
+A well-written character letter for sentencing can be beneficial when someone faces sentencing for a misdemeanor or felony offense.
+Letters from people who know or work with the defendant can carry substantial weight when the judge determines the sentence.
 A letter will stand out if the author knows the defendant and the letter is credible and personal.
 The most influential letters will be concise, typed, and dated.
-A character letter must also be signed and contain the author’s address.
+The author of a letter must sign it and include their contact information to establish credibility.
 It should also have the individual’s phone number and/or email address.
 The letter’s authenticity will be questionable if it does not contain the author’s name, contact information, or signature.

 Avoid Generalities.
 Make the Person’s Character Come to Life with Personal Examples